-Stop & Left Turn Signal Red Stop & Right Turn Signal Brown Ground White Clearance & Tail Lights Green BrakesBlue Aux.
-Tow Connector Prep Black Back-up Lights Yellow
+Stop & Left Turn Signal Red Stop & Right Turn SignalBrown Ground Clearance & Tail Lights Green BrakesBlue Aux.
+Tow Connector Prep Black Back-up LightsYellow

-Below is the diagram of both the trailer and motor home side of the pigtail.
+Below is the diagram of the tow plug.
+This view is looking into the tow vehicle receptacle.
 As stated above, this is a standard seven-pin pigtail.